whoissqr/NODE/README.md

 4. A good debugger
 	- The simplest one, google chrome.
 When you load a page in chrome tab, just right click and select 'Inspect element', and here you go.
-	- Another one, Firebug, a google chrome plugin.
-I installed this one, and it seems powerful, but I haven't used it much yet.
-No comment.

 ##What does it do?

-##How is the code organized?
+##How does it work together?

 Some basic understanding about Express folder structure is helpful.
-To me, most frequently access folder are
+To me, most frequently accessed files and folders are

 - app.json-- This is like an entry point.
 - routes  -- Well, those are where the page URL being routed to.
 - public  -- This contains all the front end resources.
-I created a subfolder called public/front_JS to store all my own JavaScript code to differentiate with public/javascripts which i used to store all the downloaded JavaScript libraries. (well, they should be in CDNs instead, but the sake of intranet, err...)
+I created a subfolder called public/front_JS to store all my own JavaScript code to differentiate with public/javascripts which is created by Express by default and I used to store all the downloaded JavaScript libraries. (well, they should be in CDNs instead, but the sake of intranet, err...)
-- views -- All those JADE files.
+- views -- All those Jade files.
-- config.json -- This is where I store DB login credentials.
+- config.json -- This is where I store my database login credentials.
 - packge.json -- This is where Express configures the back end JavaScript modules.

-**Ok, let me start with an example**, I need page called http://localhost:3000/search You will see these two lines of code somewhere in [app.js](https://github.com/whoissqr/NODE/blob/master/app.js):
+**Ok, let me start with the URL**, http://localhost:3000/search You will see these two lines of code somewhere in [app.js](https://github.com/whoissqr/NODE/blob/master/app.js):

 ```JavaScript